huang-yi/shadowfax/README.md

 3. `abstracts` configuration:

-This option allows you to set a group of abstracts bound in the Laravel IoC container.
+This option allows you to set a group of abstracts in the Laravel IoC container.
 These abstracts will be rebound after each request.

 4. `websocket` configuration:

 - **message**: Specify the message entity class.
-This class must implements the `HuangYi\Shadowfax\Contracts\WebSocket\Message` interface.
+This class must implement the `HuangYi\Shadowfax\Contracts\WebSocket\Message` interface.

 5. `controller` configuration：